squirrellyDave/os-voting-app/README.md

         3. Git Repo URL: Insert your GitHub repository URL in which the source code for the app is stored
         4. Select "Advanced Git Options"
         5. Context Dir: `/worker`
+            1. This directory should contain a file called `dockerfile`
         6. Resource type to generate: Deployment
         7. Create a route to the application: No
     2. Fix the deployment
         1. As directed in the video demo, immediately update the build yaml file for a docker image.
 This will cause OpenShift to redeploy the pod, and this will take some time as OpenShift uses the docker file in the `/worker` directory to create and deploy the image.

+*The Java worker app is built using the apache image here, but that is only a shortcut to show that someone can use a dockerfile.
+Almost any of the catalog items should work since the build is actually configured with the instructions in the dockerfile*

 ## Architecture